Seroprevalence: What patients should know about pre-existing antibodies to gene therapy

 New Study Results Confirm Low Rates of Pre-existing Antibodies to rh74

-Preliminary results among 53 patients enrolled in the EXPLORE DMD study showed that 85 percent of patients were sero-negative — or did not have elevated antibodies to rh74.
+Results among 101 patients enrolled in the EXPLORE DMD study presented at the 2022 Muscular Dystrophy Association Clinical and Scientific Conference* showed that 86 percent of patients were sero-negative — or did not have elevated antibodies to rh74.

 “We’re incredibly grateful to the young men and boys who enrolled in the Explore DMD study, as their participation was an act of selflessness in answering the specific question about seroprevalence and by informing the overall body of knowledge around gene therapy.
-We’re also encouraged by the preliminary results that show low rates of pre-existing antibodies to the rh74 vector.
-One of the most important and unexpected findings was that the prevalence rate did not change as age increased opening up the potential for treating an older population of patients with Duchenne,” said Kathryn Giblin, M.D., medical director, Clinical Development, Sarepta.
+We’re also encouraged by the results showing low rates of pre-existing antibodies to the rh74 vector” said Teji Singh, M.D., vice president, head of clinical development, Sarepta.
 “The results from EXPLORE DMD reinforce our commitment to finding ways to ensure patients will have access to potential gene therapies.”

 The study is fully enrolled, but visit the EXPLORE DMD website for more information